 - Transfer formatting (Google Sheets only)

 - Identify source (Sheetgo adds an extra column to the destination file so you can track where your data came from — recommended when you consolidate multiple files into one)

 Step 4: Select your destination file

-Click Done editing to move to the next step.
-Now choose your destination file (where you want to send the Excel data to).
+Under Send data to, choose your destination file.
+This is the file you want to send the Excel data to.

 Step 5: Automate the workflow

-Click Automate on the floating bar of your workflow, and choose how often you want the data to be updated.
-This can be every hour, day, week, or month and you can also select the time of day or day of the week.
+Click Automate on the floating menu bar, and choose how often you want the data to be updated.
+This can be every hour, day, week, or month and you can also select the time of day or a specific day of the week.

-That’s is how you connect Excel workbooks and create an automated workflow to move and manage your data automatically.
+That’s how you connect Excel workbooks to move and manage your data automatically.
 You can build on the workflow by adding more connections to other files.